34 Wheelchair Sports You Should Know About

 16. Adaptive Rowing

 Athletes use modified boats and oars to row solo or in teams over 1,000-2,000 meter distances.
+It builds serious upper-body strength and is highly technical.

 17. Wheelchair Water Polo (Emerging)